bluecatlabs/gateway-workflows/Community/absorbaroo/README.md

 - Interval (sec):
 Specify polling intervals.

-Click *"SYNCHRONIZE NOW"* to synchronize and start intervals.
+Click *"SYNCHRONIZE NOW"* to synchronize and activate updater.
-If you wish to manually synchronize once without intervals, type in *"0"* in the interval menu and click *"SYNCHRONIZE NOW"*.
+If you wish to manually synchronize once without continuous intervals, type in *"0"* in the interval menu and click *"SYNCHRONIZE NOW"*.
 By clicking *"CLEAR"* the settings will be cleared.

 ---